Hurricane Irene (2005)

-Hurricane Irene was a long-lived Cape Verde hurricane during the 2005 Atlantic hurricane season.
+Hurricane Irene was a long-lived tropical cyclone during the 2005 Atlantic hurricane season.
 The storm formed near Cape Verde on August 4 and crossed the Atlantic, turning northward around Bermuda before being absorbed by an extratropical cyclone while situated southeast of Newfoundland.
 Irene proved to be a difficult storm to forecast due to oscillations in strength.
 After almost dissipating on August 10, Irene peaked as a Category 2 hurricane on August 16.
 Irene persisted for 14 days as a tropical system, the longest duration of any storm of the 2005 season.
 It was the ninth named storm and fourth hurricane of the record-breaking season.

 Although there were initial fears of a landfall in the United States due to uncertainty in predicting the storm's track, Hurricane Irene never approached land and caused no recorded damage; however, swells up to 8 ft and strong rip currents resulted in one fatality in Long Beach, New York.

 Meteorological history

 Hurricane Irene began as a Cape Verde storm.
 A vigorous tropical wave moved off the west coast of Africa on August 1, initially weakening due to cooler sea surface temperatures.
 It moved westward and passed near Cape Verde, where convection started to increase.
 The system subsequently developed into a tropical depression on the afternoon of August 4, 690 miles (1100 km) southwest of the Cape Verde Islands.
 Early on August 5, the depression abruptly turned to the northwest into an area of higher wind shear, causing some computer models to predict that the depression would dissipate, while others predicted steady strengthening.
 The sudden threat to the storm's existence prompted National Hurricane Center (NHC) forecaster Lixion Avila to comment, "How little we know about the genesis of tropical cyclones."
-Despite the unfavorable conditions in its vicinity and its poor organization, Tropical Depression Nine continued to strengthen, becoming Tropical Storm Irene on August 7.
+Despite the unfavorable conditions in its vicinity and its poor organization, Tropical Depression Nine continued to strengthen, becoming Tropical Storm Irene on August 7, the earliest formation date for the ninth storm in the Atlantic basin at the time, beating the previous record held by a storm in the 1936 season by 13 days.
+(This record stood until surpassed by Hurricane Isaias in 2020.)

 Because Irene was in an environment laden with dry air and high shear, it soon weakened to a tropical depression, on August 8.
 On the morning of August 10, as it was passing north of the Lesser Antilles, Irene nearly dissipated into a remnant low, but forecasters predicted with "very low confidence" that the storm would survive.
 Contrary to these expectations, warmer waters and less wind shear allowed Irene to become gradually more organized while south of Bermuda, and it became a tropical storm once again early on August 11.